 Which Mechanical Switch is Right for Me?

 The best way to find which switch you like the best is to try them out yourself.
 However, buying a mechanical keyboard can be quite expensive!
 That’s why mechanical switch testers exist.
-You can pick up a tester that includes all 6 switches from the chart above, as well as different sized O-rings for you to experiment with.
+You can pick up a tester that has all six switches from the chart above, as well as different sized O-rings for you to experiment with.
 It’s a small price to pay to try out 6 different switches at once.

 If you’re really in a hurry to make a choice, Cherry MX Brown is the most popular mechanical switch based on the survey we did of nearly 1,000 mechanical keyboard users.
 They offer a pretty good starting ground for most people.
 Cherry MX Blue is a personal favorite although the noise can be annoying to some people.